 - There were no checks on the numbers of people who turned up for a given booking.

-Hazardous Weather Alerts were issued on 54 days between 1 October 2023 and 30 April 2024.
-While these were more likely to occur in autumn and spring, these warnings can arise in any month, and the patterns vary from year to year.
+Hazardous Weather Alerts are issued between October and April each year to alert visitors and DOC’s concessionaires to potentially hazardous conditions.
+While these are more likely to occur in autumn and spring, these warnings can arise in any month, and the patterns vary from year to year: in 2024/25 alerts were issued on 65 days, compared to 54 in 2023/24.